 As mentioned earlier, immunotherapy works by unleashing the body's immune system to fight the cancer.
 For that reason, the immune system may get revved up and attack any organ or tissue.
 This means if you receive immunotherapy, you can have a range of side effects affecting any part of your body.
-Also, because these side effects are caused by changes in your immune system and not directly by the drug, they can happen at any time during treatment or even after treatment has ended.
-In the follow-up of the adjuvant studies of nivolumab and pembrolizumab, some patients did experience late side effects after they came off therapy.
+Also, because these side effects are caused by changes in your immune system and not directly by the medication, they can happen at any time during treatment or even after treatment has ended.

 Potentially serious side effects of immunotherapy can become life-threatening.
 These side effects are shown in Graphic 14.
 Graphic 15 shows a body image with the organs and organ systems that can be affected.
 This list is not complete-as mentioned above, any organ or body system can be affected.
+In the follow-up of the adjuvant studies of Opdivo as well as Keytruda, some patients did experience late side effects after they came off therapy.